Working From Home: What Companies Have to Look Out For

-No face-to-face meetings: „Meetings are boring“ – How often do you hear that statement in the office?
+Avoid meetings: „Meetings are boring“ – How often do you hear that statement in the office?
 Now many companies have the chance to try out alternative models.
 Some meetings may not be as necessary as they seemed up to now.
 Others can be held virtually.
 Even when all employees are in the office, large meetings can be held via headphones and video telephony to reduce the risk of infection.
-Colleagues who work remotely or are in the home office are automatically treated equally and do not have to fear any disadvantages.
+Colleagues who work remotely or are in home office are automatically treated equally and do not have to fear any disadvantages.

 What does it Feel Like to Work From Home?

-The topic of productivity relating to remote office was discussed and researched long and widely even before Corona.
+Productivity relating to remote office was discussed and researched long and widely even before Corona.
 Some people say that the work-life balance suffers if work and private life are no longer separated spatially.
 Productivity does not seem to suffer.
 On the contrary.
 A highly regarded study by Standford University shows that productivity increases by 13.5% if you work from home.

 I enjoy working from home.
 All distractions and unnecessary meetings, discussions and interruptions are eliminated.
 My productivity is maximum and I can do my work faster and better.
-I also have a lot more free-time, because I don’t fritter away or waste time.
+I also have a lot more free time, because I don't fritter away or waste time.

 Working from home can have negative effects if employees feel obliged to be available at all times.
 The work computer is maximum an arm's length away - why not quickly reply to a mail and finish writing a text.
 Possibly more people who are actually sick are working.
 This does not necessarily mean corona, but diseases with which you are no longer able to perform, such as colds, headaches or nausea.
 Management must set a good example to prevent employees from becoming burnt out.